pgadmin-org/pgadmin4/docs/en_US/container_deployment.rst

 should be stored on the host file system and mounted from the container.
 The expected paths are /certs/server.crt and /certs/server.key

+*PGADMIN_LISTEN_ADDRESS*

+Default: [::]

+Specify the local address that the servers listens on.
+The default should work for most users - in IPv4-only environments, this may need to be set to 127.0.0.1.

 *PGADMIN_LISTEN_PORT*

 Default: 80 or 443 (if TLS is enabled)